December 13, 2017

 - Morgan Stanley in connection with the financing for Assurant, Inc., a global leader in risk management solutions, to support its $2.5 billion acquisition of The Warranty Group, a global provider of warranty solutions and related benefits, from TPG Capital.

-- Goldman Sachs and Bank of America Merrill Lynch, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.
+- Goldman Sachs and another major financial institution, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.

 - Morgan Stanley as sole lead arranger and sole lead bookrunner in a $4.5 billion committed bridge facility, and as lead arranger and bookrunner in $3.3 billion term and revolving facilities, and Morgan Stanley, J.P.
-Morgan and Bank of America Merrill Lynch as representatives of the underwriters in a $2.75 billion senior notes offering by Tyson Foods, Inc. to finance its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks.
+Morgan and another major financial institution as representatives of the underwriters in a $2.75 billion senior notes offering by Tyson Foods, Inc. to finance its $4.2 billion merger with AdvancePierre Foods Holdings, Inc., a producer and distributor of ready-to-eat sandwiches, sandwich components and other entrées and snacks.